 The wider rollout of Chinese jabs and the World Health Organization’s (WHO) recent inclusion of Sinovac’s vaccine on its approved list has added to the confusion.

-Earlier estimates of Sinovac’s efficacy reported by countries that carried out final-stage trials varied much more widely than Western-made vaccines.
+Earlier estimates of Sinovac’s efficacy reported by countries that carried out final-stage trials varied much more widely than Western-made drugs.

-One widely quoted estimate, from Brazil’s Butantan Institute in Sao Paolo, put it marginally above the WHO’s approval threshold of 50% once very mild cases were taken into account.
+One widely quoted estimate, from Brazil’s Butantan Institute in Sao Paulo, put it marginally above the WHO’s approval threshold of 50% once very mild cases were taken into account.

 Even Chinese state media have confirmed that some of those who contracted the strain during the southern city of Guangzhou’s resurgence in May and June had been fully inoculated with Sinovac.

 The admission has thrown the drug’s efficacy into sharper relief now that a more transmissible variant has become the dominant version in much of the developing world, from Africa to Southeast Asia, that relies on Sinovac.

 At the same time, Beijing has brushed aside some people’s growing doubts as it presses ahead with its nationwide immunization drive using primarily the Sinovac jab made at the company’s plant in the capital city, with experts stressing limited protection is better than nothing.

 Close to 1.4 billion doses have been given nationwide as of Monday (July 12), according to a tracker updated by the National Health Commission, though the number of those fully vaccinated or the provenance of shots used is not specified.
 It is believed that the Sinovac jab has made up the lion’s share, though.

 Chinese state media and experts with the National Center for Disease Control (CDC) have since then pivoted to hail the Sinovac jab’s “outstanding” protection against severe comorbidities and fatalities, even if the drug may fail to shield recipients from the pathogen in the first place.